The 2MIG isolated AGNs -- 2. X-ray general properties and peculiarities: Spectral models of isolated AGNs

-This model gives good statistics (cstat/d.o.f.= 68/56) with the best-fit values of photon index, neutral absorption, and unabsorbed luminosity (Table \ref{tab:X-rayParam}).
-Figure \ref{fig:Sy2} represents the best-fit model for the X-ray spectrum of ESO 317-038.
+This model yields good statistics (cstat/d.o.f. = 68/56) with best-fit values for the photon index, neutral absorption, and unabsorbed luminosity (Table \ref{tab:X-rayParam}).
+Figure \ref{fig:ESO317-038} represents the best-fit model for the X-ray spectrum of ESO 317-038.